What Is Charging In Hockey?

-In addition, a charging penalty will automatically be assessed if a player leaves their feet when body checking, or a deliberate shot to the head.
+In addition, a charging penalty will automatically be assessed if a player leaves their feet when body checking or takes a deliberate shot to the head.
 Charging is considered a forceful action conducted with the intent to physically harm another player.
 It is up to the referee to determine whether a hit has malintent.

 How do you protect players from charging?

 The severity of charging should be taught to players at a young age.
-Even though most youth leagues don't allow body checking, teaching younger players to always keep their head up can save injuries in the future.
+Even though most youth leagues don’t allow body checking, teaching younger players to always keep their heads up can save injuries in the future.
 Plus, it is important for coaches to demonstrate to younger players the correct ways to body check an opponent.
 Body checking is a pivotal part of hockey, but there is no place for charging in the sport.

 What is the difference between charging and boarding in hockey?

 Both charging and boarding penalties involve excessive content upon a defenseless opponent.
-The difference between the two infractions is boarding will be called if a hit occurs along the boards, while an open ice hit will be ruled charging.
-Boarding is generally called when a player is smashed up against the boards from behind, or when the player doesn't have possession of the puck.
-Similar to charging, boarding penalties are assessed based on the severity of the hit at the referee's discretion.
+The difference between the two infractions is boarding will be called if a hit occurs along the boards, while an open-ice hit will be ruled charging.
+Boarding is generally called when a player is smashed up against the boards from behind or when the player doesn’t have possession of the puck.
+Similar to charging, boarding penalties are assessed based on the severity of the hit at the referee’s discretion.